-Compressive Sensing is an innovative technology that significantly reduces the cost of Shortwave Infrared (SWIR) cameras by replacing the camera’s expensive InGaAs Focal Plane Array by low cost components and signal processing algorithms.
+Compressive Sensing is an innovative technology that reduces the cost of Shortwave Infrared (SWIR) cameras by replacing expensive InGaAs focal plane arrays with low cost components and signal processing algorithms.